oliveryh/clear-habits/README.md

 The application has the following basic features:

-- Create a task
+- CRUD operations on a task
-- Update a task
+- Track time spent on a task
+- Categorise tasks by date
-- Delete a task
+- Focus on a particular date (for mobile)

 ### Future Features

 Future features will include the ability to:

-- Assign a task to a particular date
 - Get statistics on number of tasks complete per date, time spent on tasks
 - Ability to categorise tasks
-- Stopwatch timer for tasks
 - Recurring tasks
+- Set expected time taken
+- Drag and drop tasks across dates

 ## Inspiration